L.A. County Approves $200M Deal for Distressed Skyscraper

 Because the buyer is a government entity, the newest deal is notably exempt from the city’s controversial Measure ULA tax, which would have levied an additional 5.5 percent toll on the transaction.
 Also, the Gas Company Tower will be removed from the property tax roll after the county acquires it.

 To pay for the newest acquisition, the county is pulling money earmarked to renovate and seismically retrofit the Hall of Administration, along with other funds.
 The county then plans to refinance the property in February of 2025 to return the money to its accounts for provisional financing uses.
-Additional funds could be generated if the county completes a seismic retrofit and other improvements to the Gas Company Tower and then sells it when the market recovers.
+Additional funds could be generated if the county completes a seismic retrofit and other improvements and then sells the Gas Company Tower “when the market recovers.”

 Davenport said the plan does not call for the county to abandon the Hall of Administration or the Civic Center around Grand Park.
 But Supervisor Janice Hahn (daughter of Kenneth Hahn, a longtime county supervisor and the namesake of the existing Hall of Administration) cast the only dissenting “hell no” vote, and argued that it sets the stage for the abandonment of the Hall of Administration.